jason-dark/proompt/src/commands/document-dirs/proompt.md

 #### Documentation length

-- The maximum number of lines you may write per output file is **500**.
+- The maximum number of characters you may write per output file is **30000**.
-- The minimum number of lines you may write per output file is **100**.
+- The minimum number of characters you may write per output file is **1000**.

-The size and complexity of the directory will determine how many lines you need.
-You should aim for maximum information density and not purposely seek to inflate the line count, but you should use the maximum line count of 500 if you need to.
+The size and complexity of the XML representation of a given directory will determine how many characters you need for its documentation.
+You should aim for maximum information density and to use the least amount of characters possible while meeting the documentation requirements below.

-If the XML representation of a directory has no content, or is empty, or has no information for you to document, then you may ignore the line count requirement and simply note that it is empty.
+If the XML representation of a directory has no content, or is empty, or has no information for you to document, then you may ignore the character count requirement and simply note that it is empty.

 #### Documentation Structure

-**1. Module Overview & Architecture (20%-25% of total line count)**
+**1. Module Overview & Architecture (20%-25% of total character count)**

 ```markdown
 ## Business Purpose & System Role